Heckie75/Mipow-Playbulb-BTL201/README.md

- status                          - print full state of bulb name <name>                     - give bulb a new displayname reset                           - perform factory reset
+ status                          - print full state of bulb name <name>                     - give bulb a new displayname reset                           - perform factory reset setup                           - initialize your bulb for this program
 ```

 ## Examples